rzmearns/spherapy/CONTRIBUTING.md

 ```
 ruff check --fix
 ```
-Linting will be automatically run whenever a commit is made to a merge request.
+Linting will be automatically run whenever a commit is made to a pull request.

 ### Testing
 Testing is achieved with pytest and pytest-check.
 The necessary packages will be installed as part of the \[dev\] depenedencies.